rouvinerh/tp/docs/DeveloperGuide.md

 ##### Termination

 1. Exit PulsePilot using the `exit` command.
-2. A farewell message is printed as follows:
+2. A farewell message is printed as shown below:

-![Shutdown](img/output/shutdown.png)

 3. `pulsepilot_hash.txt` is created upon `exit`, and `pulsepilot_data.txt` will be written to.
 The `.lck` file from start up will be deleted as well.

+![Shutdown](img/output/shutdown.png)

 ###### [Back to table of contents](#table-of-contents)